sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### filter

-A low-order filter on audio which uses filter algorithms based on type of filter.
+A low-order filter on the audio which uses filter algorithms based on the type of filter.

 Example `lowpass` filter type achieve frequencies below the cutoff pass through and frequencies above it are attenuated.

 The `filter` method accepts the `FilterParams` object as single argument.

-The `FilterParams` instance can be created by `new WebAudio.FilterParams()`
+The `FilterParams` instance can be created by the `new WebAudio.FilterParams()`

-You can find more about properties of filter at [Filter](https://developer.mozilla.org/en-US/docs/Web/API/BiquadFilterNode#properties)
+You can find more about the properties of filter at [Filter](https://developer.mozilla.org/en-US/docs/Web/API/BiquadFilterNode#properties)

 ```js
 // create instance of FilterParams